Berry Good for Your Heart

 Which Berry is Most Nutritious?

 They’re all healthy choices, but the “best” distinction may well go to black raspberries, says dietitian Kathleen Johnson.
 A raspberry cousin with a deeper color, they provide very high antioxidant levels along with fiber and relatively little natural sugar.
-“They’re the most nutrient dense of all the berries,” he says.
-Tied for a close second, he says, are blackberries and their cousins, marionberries.
+“They’re the most nutrient dense of all the berries,” she says.
+Tied for a close second, she says, are blackberries and their cousins, marionberries.